 To make this blanket you first make a rectangular center and from there it goes round, and round and round again till you run out of yarn or your blanket is big enough; which ever comes first.

-(2dc, ch2, 1dc) in same ch4-space as the last 3dc’s of Round 1, 1dc in next 50 st, (2dc, ch2, 2dc) in next ch2-space, 1dc in next 3 st, (2dc, ch2, 2dc) in next ch2-space, 1dc in next 50 st, (2dc, ch2, 2dc) in next ch2-space, 1dc in next 5 st.
+Round 2 (2dc, ch2, 1dc) in same ch4-space as the last 3dc’s of Round 1, 1dc in next 50 st, (2dc, ch2, 2dc) in next ch2-space, 1dc in next 3 st, (2dc, ch2, 2dc) in next ch2-space, 1dc in next 50 st, (2dc, ch2, 2dc) in next ch2-space, 1dc in next 5 st.

-This makes a rectangle with the following stitch count: 53dc, 7dc, 54dc, 7dc.
+This makes a rectangle with the following stitch count [53dc, 7 dc, 54 dc, 7 dc].
 Don’t worry that there is 1 stitch difference between the long sides of the rectangle.
 You won’t notice this anymore after a few rounds.

-*(2dc, ch2, 2dc) in the next ch2-space, 1dc in each st till the next ch2-space. *
+Round 3 and further *(2dc, ch2, 2dc) in the next ch2-space, 1dc in each st till the next ch2-space, repeat from * 3 more times.

-When your blanket is large enough or you are almost out of yarn, work your last round using crab stitches to make a nice edge.
+Last round When your blanket is large enough or you are almost out of yarn, work your last round using crab stitches to make a nice edge.

 For the final corner when repeating Round 3 do not work a full corner, but only work 1dc in the last ch2-space.
 Work a crab stitch in each st and 2 crab stitches in a ch2-space all the way round.
 When you get back to your starting point, work 1 crab stitch in the ch2-space containing the last dc worked, 1 crab stitch around the post of the last dc worked, and close with a ss in the first crab stitch.

 This has been a fun and relaxing project for when I wanted something that needed very little concentration on my part.
 I believe this to be the perfect crochet-TV project.
-I would love to see your blanket, please feel free share your work on my Facebook or Instagram, or tag me with #itsallinanutshell so I can find it.

 With love,